Epics-111/CraftConnect/README.md

 ---

 ## Project Overview
 CraftConnect aims to connect users with service providers in their community.
 Users can browse available services, view details, and book appointments.
 Service providers can register and manage their profiles.
-The platform also includes a chatbot for assistance and various resources for career development.

 ---